-The painting series of Dreamtime Sisters are based on good spirits that the Eastern Arrernte call ‘Irrernte-arenye’.
+Colleen is also well know for her painting series of Dreamtime Sisters that are based on good spirits that the Eastern Arrernte call ‘Irrernte-arenye’.
 These spirits who are said to be the first people on earth during the creation time, dance the Awelye (women’s ceremony) as they look after and protect Arnumarra (country) and guard the sacred sites.

 Artworks for sale